 The Company has Change-in-Control severance protection agreements with Ms. Bamford and Messrs.
-Adams, Rayment, Ferdenzi, and Farkas.
-The agreements with Mr. Adams and Ms. Bamford provide for payment of severance pay equal to three times while Messrs.
-Rayment, Ferdenzi and Farkas provides for two and one-half times the sum of the executive's base salary and the greater of (i) the annual target incentive grant in the year the executive is terminated or (ii) the annual incentive paid under the annual incentive plan immediately prior to the executive's termination.
+Rayment, Farkas, Ferdenzi, and Watts.
+Mr. Adams no longer has a Change-in-Control severance protection agreement because he retired as Executive Chairman of the Company effective May 5, 2022.
+The agreement with Ms. Bamford provides for payment of severance pay equal to three times while Messrs.
+Rayment, Farkas, Ferdenzi, and Watts provides for two and one-half times the sum of the executive's base salary and the greater of (i) the annual target incentive grant in the year the executive is terminated or (ii) the annual incentive paid under the annual incentive plan immediately prior to the executive's termination.
 These amounts shall be paid in a single lump sum cash payment within ten (10) days after the executive's termination date.
 The agreements also call for the continued availability of certain employee benefits for a period of two to three years following termination of employment.

-All agreements have a double trigger, i.e. severance may be paid in the event that (1) there is a change-in-control of the Company, as that term is defined in the agreements, and (2) the covered executive's employment is formally or constructively terminated by the Company within twenty-four months following the change-in-control.
+All agreements have a double trigger, i.e., severance may be paid in the event that (1) there is a change-in-control of the Company, as that term is defined in the agreements, and (2) the covered executive's employment is formally or constructively terminated by the Company within twenty-four months following the change-in-control.
 Accordingly, if the Company terminates the employment without "cause" of an NEO during the two-year period following a change-in-control, or if the NEO terminates the NEO's employment with the Company with "good reason," then the NEO is entitled to certain compensation and benefits provided for in the agreement.
 The agreements define "cause" as (a) a conviction of a felony, (b) intentionally engaging in illegal or willful misconduct that demonstrably and materially injures the Company, or (c) intentional and continual failure to substantially perform assigned duties which failure continues after written notice and a 30-day cure period.
 The agreements also define "good reason" as (a) adverse change in status, title, position, or responsibilities, (b) reduction in salary, (c) relocation of more than 25 miles, (d) the Company's failure to pay the covered individual in accordance with its compensation policies; or (e) a reduction in benefits.
-The agreement for Mr. Adams is "grandfathered" to renew automatically each year.
-All other NEO agreements must be renewed on an annual basis by the Committee.
-Consistent with best practices, all future executive officer change-in-control agreements elected as executive officers after January 1, 2008, must be approved and renewed annually by the Committee.
+All NEO agreements must be renewed on an annual basis by the Executive Compensation Committee.
+Consistent with best practices, all future executive officer change-in-control agreements elected as executive officers after January 1, 2008, must be approved and renewed annually by the Executive Compensation Committee.